ottopaulsen/MMM-WeConnect/README.md

 last_connection
 ```

+## Troubleshooting

+The login procedure used to log in to We Connect is tricky, and often fails.
+The first thing to try when it fails is to log in from a normal browser.
+Some times there are one-time issues like for example a consent question, that must be answered.
+After that is done it might just work again.

 ## Contributions

 Grate thanks to [reneboer](https://github.com/reneboer), [Mirarkitty](https://github.com/Mirarkitty), [jaybora](https://github.com/jaybora), [Sneak-L8](https://github.com/Sneak-L8), [youpixel](https://github.com/youpixel), [birgersp](https://github.com/birgersp) and many others contributing to get the login procedure working, and for other information about the API.
 I specially leaned on [reneboer/python-carnet-client](https://github.com/reneboer/python-carnet-client) to get my Javascript version working.